MBradbury/MBradbury.github.io/_publications/Kalutharage_2026_ClassesCPSObservation.md

 Additionally, we considered a fourth speculative class:

 <ol start="4">
     <li>Make Sensitive Commonplace --- Which has the system commonly perform sensitive actions alongside non-sensitive actions in order to obscure an underlying change in goal or motivation of the system.
-The intuition is that the *suprise* an adversary has in observing an event is decreased when it is more common, making it a less useful event to observe.</li>
+The intuition is that the *surprise* an adversary has in observing an event is decreased when it is more common, making it a less useful event to observe.</li>
 </ol>

 We saw that most techniques applied (i) Add Noise or (ii) Decorrelated and fewer considered (iii) Change Observability.
 No works considered (iv) Make Sensitive Commonplace, indicating that there is a potential for new scope of techniques here.
 We also identified that some domains were already using information from other CPS domains.
 For example, [UAVs](https://dl.acm.org/doi/10.1145/3479239.3485712) taking inspiration from [Connected Vehicles](https://doi.org/10.1109/VNC.2009.5416380).